jvde-github/AIS-catcher/README.md

 ## What's new?

 Edge version:
-- Settings Menu proving some option.
-Note: plugins for formatting Lat/Lon in DMS and showing ship dimension in Feet will no longer work and have to be set via the settings menu.
+- Settings Menu providing access to additional options.
 ![image](https://github.com/jvde-github/AIS-catcher/assets/52420030/f29aae44-a68b-4e47-8fba-e703add00f47)

 - Functionality to plot a list of all vessels on top of the map.
 This will only be visible for larger screens (click on ship icon on top right map)